Osu Castle, Accra (must see)

-This sight is featured in a self-guided walking tour of Accra, Ghana within the mobile app "GPSmyCity: Walks in 1K+ Cities" which can be downloaded from iTunes App Store or Google Play.
-Please download the app to your mobile phone or tablet for travel directions for visiting this sight.
+Want to visit this sight?
+Check out these Self-Guided Walking Tours in Accra.
+Alternatively, you can download the mobile app "GPSmyCity: Walks in 1K+ Cities" from iTunes App Store or Google Play.
 The app turns your mobile device to a personal tour guide and it works offline, so no data plan is needed when traveling abroad.

 Osu Castle on Map